 Ed is an entrepreneurial leader with extensive experience in technological and creative industries.
 He was previously the CEO of education technology startup Clockwork Fox Studios, whose product, Zorbit’s Math Adventure, is used by hundreds of thousands of teachers and students across North America.
 Ed led the company from its inception through to its acquisition in April 2021.
 Previously, Ed worked as President/Producer at Best Boy Entertainment where he produced a feature film, Closet Monster, which won Best Canadian Feature at the Toronto International Film Festival.

 His entrepreneurial journey began when he founded the Memorial University Chapter of Engineers Without Borders (EWB).
 His work with EWB ultimately brought him to Zambia where he worked for a year on several projects to support poverty alleviation in the country.
 He holds a Bachelor of Engineering (Memorial University), an MBA (Queen’s University), and a Graduate Diploma in Communication Studies (Concordia University).

 Ed prides himself in being pretty serious about a whole lot of things, but without ever taking himself too seriously.
 If you happen to stop by MCE some time, he would love nothing more than to chat with you about sports, video games, movies, TV, music, or food.
 Especially sandwiches.

-Amy is the Foundational Programming and Events Coordinator for the Memorial Centre for Entrepreneurship.
+Amy is the Programs Manager for the Memorial Centre for Entrepreneurship.
 She is a graduate of Memorial, holding a Bachelor of Commerce degree (with focus areas in entrepreneurship and human resources) and a Masters of Education (Post-secondary studies).